 Education is at the center of our mission to the medical community and to our patients.
-As a member of the University of South Alabama Health System, USA Medical Center plays a vital role in the education of physicians, nurses, therapists, technicians and many others.
-USA Medical Center employees can click here to access HealthStream for their online education.
+As a part of USA Health, University Hospital plays a vital role in the education of physicians, nurses, therapists, technicians and many others.
+University Hospital employees can click here to access HealthStream for their online education.

 Because of our access to information discovered by recent research, our patients are among the first to benefit from new treatments that have been proven effective.

-We also encourage our patients to take advantage of the educational resources located here at the Medical Center.
+We also encourage our patients to take advantage of the educational resources located here at the hospital.
 In particular, the Health Information Resource Center on the third floor provides a full range of information for patients and staff.
 For more information about the HIRC, please click here.

 University Hospital also offers support groups for families and others helping loved ones in their recovery efforts.

-On the third Tuesday of each month, the University of South Alabama Regional Stroke Support Group meets at the USA Medical Center.
-Meetings are free and open to everyone and take place from 6 p.m.-7 p.m. in the USAMC's Café Conference Room located on the second floor in the hospital cafeteria.
+On the third Tuesday of each month, the University of South Alabama Regional Stroke Support Group meets at University Hospital.
+Meetings are free and open to everyone and take place from 6 p.m.-7 p.m. in the hospital's Café Conference Room located on the second floor in the cafeteria.
 Meetings are highlighted with guest speakers and education to provide insight regarding stroke awareness, stroke prevention, and life after a stroke.
 The meetings are lively and informative and allow stroke victims and their caregivers an opportunity to network with others who have been affected by a stroke.